The Power of Spatial Analysis: Patterns in Geography

 - Land cover change shows the extent of human development.

-- Geographic mean center displays trends in population shifts in time.
+- The geographic mean center displays trends in population shifts in time.

 So overall, spatial analysis can quantify, find patterns, and predict outcomes using the geography of our world.
 Then, we can take action and make informed decisions based on it.